 What to Expect in Alcohol Detox

-If the alcohol abuse has been longstanding, medical detox will be the first step of the treatment program.
-During a medical detox, a team of trained detox professionals will supervise your withdrawal symptoms and offer medical interventions to ease the withdrawal symptoms, helping to successfully guide you to the other side of detox.
+If the alcohol abuse has been longstanding, residential detox will be the first step of the treatment program.
+During a residential detox, a team of trained detox professionals will supervise your withdrawal symptoms and offer interventions to ease the withdrawal symptoms, helping to successfully guide you to the other side of detox.

 When someone with an alcohol use disorder withholds alcohol, the body will begin to experience the destabilizing effects of the brain attempting to adjust.
 The brain had, over time, developed new neural pathways in response to ongoing heavy alcohol consumption.
 When alcohol is suddenly withheld, the withdrawal symptoms emerge.